 Sergio Destito (Italy) is the Secretary of the Board of the Schools of Theology, Canon Law, Philosophy & Church Communications at the Pontifical University of the Holy Cross.
 Mr. Destito graduated in Law at La Sapienza University of Rome, has also received a Master in Management and Business Strategy and a Master in Marketing Management.
 Before starting his experience at the Pontifical University of the Holy Cross, he worked in several national and multinational companies.

 Ms. Bernadette O’Brien

 Ms. O’Brien has her bachelor’s degree in Liberal Arts from Thomas Aquinas College in Santa Paula, California.
 From 2015 to 2017 she worked at the headquarters of the Fellowship of Catholic University Students in Denver, Colorado, USA, in Donor Relations.
 She is currently studying Church Communications at the Pontifical University of the Holy Cross.
-She works as the editorial assistant for the academic journal of communications, Church, Communication & Culture, and is the secretary for the Church Up Close 2018 edition.
+She works as the editorial assistant for the academic journal of communications, Church, Communication & Culture, and was the secretary for the Church Up Close in 2018 as well as 2020.